-Arizona Republicans reelect fervent Trump ally as chair
+Arizona Republicans censure Cindy McCain, GOP governor

 “Yes, I will be radical about those things because those are the things that keep this country great,” Ward said.
 “The people who are complaining are the people who actually put us in this spot where we are in Arizona, people who have been mamby pamby, lie down and allow the Democrats to walk all over them.”

-Ward’s detractors say she’s playing to a small segment of electorate and is driving crucial voters toward the Democrats, particularly suburban women with college degrees.
-Democrats have seen their fortunes rise thanks to those suburban voters along with a growing young Latino electorate and newcomers moving to sunny Arizona and bringing their liberal politics from back home.

-The proposed censures target some of Arizona’s best-known Republicans, two of whom have won statewide general elections.
+The censures target some of Arizona’s most prominent Republicans,

-Cindy McCain, the widow of longtime Sen. John McCain, the 2008 Republican nominee for president and a beloved Arizona politician, endorsed Biden and became a powerful surrogate for the Democrat following years of attacks by Trump on her husband.
+Cindy McCain endorsed Biden and became a powerful surrogate for the Democrat following years of attacks by Trump on her husband.

-“Maybe (Ward) should be reminded that my husband never lost an Arizona election since his first win in 1982,” McCain said in a statement.
+“Maybe (Ward) should be reminded that my husband never lost an Arizona election since his first win in 1982,” McCain said in a statement before the vote.

 Flake was one of the few congressional Republicans who was openly critical of Trump for failing to adhere to conservative values.
 He declined to run for reelection in 2018 and endorsed Biden in last year’s election.

-“If condoning the President’s behavior is required to stay in the Party’s good graces, I’m just fine being on the outs,” Flake wrote on Twitter.
+“If condoning the President’s behavior is required to stay in the Party’s good graces, I’m just fine being on the outs,” Flake wrote on Twitter before the vote.

 Ducey is being targeted for his restrictions on individuals and businesses to contain the spread of COVID-19.
 While it’s not mentioned in the proposed censure, he had a high-profile break with the president when he signed the certification of Biden’s victory.
-Ducey declined to comment through a spokesman.

-Ward played down the significance of the proposed censures, noting that they don’t prevent anyone from running for office as a Republican.

-“Many times it just makes them turn even more toward the Democrats, in my opinion,” Ward said.
+“These resolutions are of no consequence whatsoever and the people behind them have lost whatever little moral authority they may have once had,” said Sara Mueller, Ducey’s political director.

+Many traditional conservatives fret that the censures and Ward’s combative style turn off the swing voters and ticket-splitters who handed Democrats their recent victories.
+But they say the party’s decisions will reflect only the views of about 1,500 committed activists.

 Associated Press writer Paul Davenport in Phoenix contributed.